A tech company hired a top NYC official's brother. A private meeting and $1.4M in contracts followed

 Ray Martin, the city official who was said to have pressured a bar owner to hire James Caban, was “terminated for cause” Thursday after the mayor's office learned of the allegations, according to Fabien Levy, the deputy mayor for communications.

 The bar owner, Shamel Kelly, told WNBC-TV that Martin gave him what felt like an ultimatum last year to either pay James Caban or risk having his business shut down.
 Kelly said James Caban demanded an upfront fee of $2,500.
-He said he had been interviewed Thursday by federal investigators and the city’s Department of Investigation.
-Messages seeking comment were left with those agencies.
+He said he had been interviewed Thursday by federal investigators and the city's Department of Investigation.
+The U.S. attorney's office and the Department of Investigation declined comment.

 Attempts to reach Martin were not immediately successful.
 A cellphone number listed in his name was no longer working.